lesniakbj/PuzzleVision/README.md

 # Puzzle Vision

-The Puzzle Vision project is a small Python module that integrates a web server with a serial-monitor to provide access to data coming from a Robot Controller attached via a Serial interface.
+The Puzzle Vision project is a small Python module that integrates a web server with a serial monitor to provide access to data coming from a Robot Controller attached via a Serial interface.
 Specifically, this code is meant to run on a Raspberry Pi that is attached to a AStar32u4 Robot Controller HAT.